 Manchester Pride worked closely with George House Trust in the presentation of the Candlelit Vigil at the close of The Big Weekend.
 Sackville Gardens was once again transformed into a scene of floating candles as visitors took time to remember those lost to and living with HIV to show solidarity and commitment to combating stigma and the spread of the epidemic.

 Our Patrons and Ambassadors

 “The reminders of our past, the celebration of our achievements and the hope for our future all wrapped up in 1 event.
 All you have to do is look around at how everyone interacts and how the businesses operate and you get such a sense of community in the air.
 I've been to many different prides over the last 10 years or so including some of those in Europe and I would gladly place Manchester Pride up there amongst the best.”

 A Special Thank You

-I would therefore, like to take this opportunity to thank every single one of you who has helped support Manchester Pride this year by attending one of our events, purchasing a Pledge Band, dropping a few coins into a bucket or taking on a challenge and fundraising for us.
-Your continued support directly contributes and makes a positive impact on Greater Manchester’s LGBT community.
+A huge and heartfelt thank you goes to each of you who has helped support Manchester Pride this year by attending our events, purchasing a Pledge Band, making a donation or by fundraising for us.
+Your continuing support makes a positive impact on Greater Manchester’s LGBT community.

-I extend my personal thanks to the businesses in The Village who contribute to making The Big Weekend a huge success – and who demonstrate their commitment by proudly flying the flag in support of The Big Weekend and for fundraising for us throughout the year.
+My personal thanks also go to the businesses in The Village who contribute to making The Big Weekend a huge success; who demonstrate their commitment by proudly flying the flag in support of The Big Weekend and for fundraising for us throughout the year.

-Most importantly, on behalf of the Board of Trustees and the Operations team, I would like to thank all our dedicated volunteers who give their time freely throughout the year, whether assisting in the office or welcoming visitors to our events or running about over the Big Weekend helping out in a thousand different ways.
+Most importantly, on behalf of the Board of Trustees and the Operations team, I would like to thank each of our dedicated volunteers who give their time freely throughout the year, whether assisting in the office; welcoming visitors to our events or running about over the Big Weekend helping out in a thousand different ways.
 We really couldn’t do it without you!

 Chair of Manchester Pride